aarontran/snr-filaments/agenda.md

 * At some point, verify all of sean's calculated constants
 * Demonstrate that I get the same results as Sean's original `Widthfun.py`.

+### Full model

+* Check transport equation for pure advection case
+* Check numerical prefactor 8.3 TeV for electron cutoff energy
+* Update numbers from Pacholczyk (?), consider adding more entries (can ask Sean about this)
+* Check FORTRAN code for memory-efficient array indexing?
+* Consider caching / memoizing tabulated electron distributions?
+  Problem: advective/diffusive lengthscales depend on B0, mu, eta, etc.
+  So, as we try new parameters, the electron distributions change... which does physically make sense, after all.  sigh.
+  How can we get around the speed issue?

 ### All models
 * Incorporate Tycho's variable shock speed into results (Williams et al., 2013)
 * USE 3 kpc instead of 2.3 kpc, and will need to investigate this effect soon